developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 ---

-## Whitespace Rules
+## Whitespace and Breaks

-LaTeX handles whitespace according to specific rules.
+LaTeX handles whitespace according to specific rules, and provides commands for manual control.

-- **Spaces and Tabs**: Consecutive spaces or tabs are treated as one.
+- **Spaces and Tabs**: Multiple consecutive spaces or tabs are treated as a single space.

-- **Line Breaks**: A single line break is also treated as a space.
+- **Line Breaks**: A single line break is also treated as a single space.

 - **Blank Lines**: One or more blank lines signal the end of a paragraph and the start of a new one.

-Commands also control spacing and breaks.

 - `\\` or `\newline`: Forces a line break.